scaleoutsean/awesome-solidfire/README.md

   - Can be used for any task that can benefit from short-lived change in volume performance settings.
 Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows 10 or Windows Server 2016 or newer
 - `Get-SFVolEff` - simple PowerShell script to list all volumes with storage efficiency below certain cut-off level (default: `2`, i.e. 2x)
 - `parallel-backup-to-s3` - SolidFire-native Backup to S3
   - v1: runs `$p` parallel jobs to back up list of volumes identified by Volume ID (`$backup`) to an S3-compatible object store.
 The same script can be changed to restore in the same, parallel, fashion.
-Parallelization is over entire cluster - the script is not aware of per-node job maximums so aggressive parallelization may result in failed jobs that need to be resubmitted
+Parallelization is over the entire cluster - the script is not aware of per-node job maximums so aggressive parallelization may result in backup jobs failing to get scheduled (but they can be resubmitted)
-  - v2: runs `$p` parallel jobs *per each node*, where $p is an integer between 0 and the maximum number of bulk jobs per node (8).
+  - v2: executes up to `$p` parallel jobs *per each node*, where $p is an integer between 0 and the maximum number of bulk jobs per node (8).
 It's made possible by `sfvid2nid` (below).
 You can read more about it [here](https://scaleoutsean.github.io/2021/06/22/solidfire-backup-and-cloning-with-per-storage-node-queues.html)
 - `sfvid2nid` - SolidFire volume ID to node ID mapping script (PowerShell).
 This information can be used to drive the maximum per-node number of bulk volume jobs (such as built-in backup) and sync jobs (such as copy and clone volume jobs)
 - `hcc-hybrid-cloud-control-get-assets.ps1` - use PowerShell to connect to the NetApp Hybrid Cloud Control (HCC) API to get list of compute (ESXi) nodes.
 With that you can use PowerCLI to do VMware-related operations.
 More [here](https://scaleoutsean.github.io/2021/12/21/netapp-solidfire-hci-hcc-powershell.html).
+- `disk-to-slot-to-node-assignment.py` - simple example of how to use SolidFire Python SDK to get disk-to-slot-to-node mapping from SolidFire

 Some volume-cloning and backup-to-S3 scripts related to my SolidBackup concept can be found in the [SolidBackup repository](https://www.github.com/scaleoutsean/solidbackup).